 Given the dynamic nature of New York's interconnection and permitting processes, and the progress of projects over time, what constitutes "project maturity" may change over the course of the program's life cycle.
-NYSERDA proposes to address specific maturity requirements within each annual procurement.
-Potential maturity requirements may include, but are not limited to, the following:
+NYSERDA shall provide additional maturity requirements within each annual procurement, in consultation with DPS Staff, which shall be reflected in the RFP documents for each solicitation.